magdalena-dering/movies-platform/README.md

 Preview: http://movies-platform.surge.sh/

 General features:
-- getting photos of movie posters with overview, title, release date and users votes
+- getting photos of movie's posters with overview, title, release date and users votes

 ## Setup
 To run this project, install it locally using npm: